Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 200K

-Pick MiniMax M2.7 if you want the stronger benchmark profile.
-GPT-4.1 only becomes the better choice if coding is the priority or you need the larger 1M context window.
+Pick GPT-4.1 if you want the stronger benchmark profile.
+MiniMax M2.7 only becomes the better choice if you want the cheaper token bill.

-MiniMax M2.7 is clearly ahead on the provisional aggregate, 62 to 58.
+GPT-4.1 is clearly ahead on the provisional aggregate, 57 to 53.
 The gap is large enough that you do not need to squint at the spreadsheet to see the difference.

 GPT-4.1 is also the more expensive model on tokens at $2.00 input / $8.00 output per 1M tokens, versus $0.30 input / $1.20 output per 1M tokens for MiniMax M2.7.
 That is roughly 6.7x on output cost alone.
 GPT-4.1 gives you the larger context window at 1M, compared with 200K for MiniMax M2.7.

 GPT-4.1 has the edge for coding in this comparison, averaging 54.6 versus 53.7.
-MiniMax M2.7 stays close enough that the answer can still flip depending on your workload.
+Inside this category, Terminal-Bench Hard is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.